barracudanetworks/ArchiveStream-php/README.md

 ### Stream whole file at a time

-A fast and simple streaming zip file downloader for PHP.
+A fast and simple streaming archive files for PHP.
 Here's a simple example:

 ```php
 // Create a new archive stream object (tar or zip depending on user agent)